 Permanently restricted net assets are those whose principal must stay intact.
-Income generated by the permanently restricted net assets is allowed to be used for current operations.
+Income generated by the permanently restricted net assets can be used for current operations.

 Rhonda H. Karpatkin International Consumer Fellows Program - This program will provide support for international consumer scholars and leaders to participate in activities related to international consumer issues.
 Interest income from the endowment will cover expenditures approved by the Board of Directors.
-The balance in the fund at August 31, 2016 was \$17,961.
+The balance in the fund at August 31, 2017 was \$18,776.